 The 14ct yellow gold watch case measures 34mm, excluding the original JL signed crown.
-Its design, quality of its construction and its finish, elevates it almost to a work of art in itself.
+Its design, quality of its construction and finish, elevates it almost to a work of art in itself.
 It is beautifully crafted and noticeably sturdier and heavier than even the high standards of its peers of the period.
 It is also remarkable for being of a ‘monobloc’, or single piece construction.
 This means there is no separate case-back and no separate bezel.
-Instead, the movement is fitted from the front of the case and utilizes a very tight interference fit between the case and lens, to hold it in place.
+Instead, the movement is fitted from the front of the case and utilises a very tight interference fit between the case and lens, to hold it in place.
 The lens has to be fitted with a special lens compression tool and this provides an excellent degree of water and dust resistance.
 The design as a whole is much stronger and much more water resistant than a traditional three-piece case.

 The case is of a typical size for a gent’s watch of the period and has a classic, elegant look with perfectly executed straight lugs.

 Inside, the case is fully signed:- ‘Cased and Timed in the U.S.A by LeCoultre’.
 LeCoultre was a sister company of Jaeger-LeCoultre, formed to service the American market.
 The company had close ties with local watch case-making companies much as Rolex and Omega did in the UK market.
 This was to minimise the liability to punitive taxes levied on imported watch cases, particularly made of gold.
-Inside, the case back also carries the case number 413255.
+Inside, the case-back also carries the case number 413255.

 Externally, the case-back is signed ‘14K Gold, S&W’ and ‘Use All Proof Wrench’ and 1200.
 These marks are very distinct, indicating the watch has never been over polished.
-S&W stands for Schwab & Wuispard Case Co., a long-established, New York firm of watch case- makers, who produced some of the finest cases ever produced for the luxury watch market during this period.
-It is unfortunate perhaps, that due to the fact that S&W was reluctant or slow to modify its production techniques, that the company ceased to trade in 1963.
+S&W stands for Schwab & Wuispard Case Co., a long-established, New York firm of watch case-makers, who produced some of the finest cases ever produced for the luxury watch market during this period.
+It is unfortunate perhaps, that due to the fact S&W was reluctant or slow to modify its production techniques, the company ceased to trade in 1963.
 Since the Master Mariner was only sold in the U.S. market and the Geomatic was already in production, these may be the reasons the Master Mariner was so short lived.